tsstss123/ppis-deviantart/trunk/Final Version/Readme.txt

 Network - Directory contains Matlab code used in analysing networks.
-Vizualization - Directory contains the visualizer in Java\Processing code. report src - Directory with .tex files related to report, the main file is deviantart.tex
+Vizualization - Directory contains the visualizer in Java\Processing code. report src - Directory with .tex files related to report, the main file is deviantart.tex Various - Directory with interesting Matlab functions not part of classifier or classification